dmadaman/aws-code-snippets/README.md

 # AWS Code Snippets

-This is a collection of code snippets that I've found useful while building applications.
-It is organized by language, then by AWS service.
+This is a collection of code snippets that I've found useful while building applications in Amazon Web Services.
+It is organized by language.
+Please submit pull requests with your code snippets if you'd like to share.

 ## Table of Contents